Neck products are all well and good to prevent and improve a dreaded turkey neck but sometimes ya just need a little boost.

 You can tell by simply pinching it.
 Is there a hunk of fat in there or does it pinch finger to finger then maintain that pinched look even when you let go?
 Victoria has a combo of both.

-Well I can tell you, because I’ve been dealing with this first hand, crepiness is THE hardest issue to deal with in an aging neck.
+Crepey skin is the most difficult to treat but you can if you have the patience.
 I’ve tried lots of things with some success but the ones I’ll talk about next is my fave for fast, temporary results.

 Now that we’ve discussed the key issues of an aging neck, we can discuss the leading treatments and really what works for what.

-- Necklace Lines– When injected into necklace lines, Botox or Dyport, can soften them making them less noticeable.
+- Necklace Lines– When injected into necklace lines, Botox or Dysport, can soften them making them less noticeable.

 - Saggy Neck Skin – When injected along the jawline it not only lifts the jowls a bit but tightens the lose skin under the chin.